kriot/Cuber/README.md

 # Usage
 * Create your cubes and other files (per project)
 * Configure workflow via graph (create separate .wf file per configuration)
-* Run configuration: `python -m cuber your_graph.wf` from dirctory of project (it is important, becuase it imports your modules)
+* Run configuration: `python -m cuber run your_graph.wf` from dirctory of project (it is important, becuase it imports your modules)

 Also, you may use cubes separately.
 You need just call `MyCube(params_of_the_cube).get()`.
 It will load the cached result, if it exist, or make a calculations.
 The result is equal to result of fucntion `eval`.